AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

+Add the pin 1 markers for U24 and U30.

 Switch the main RF connectors to MMCX, since that's pretty standard.

 Rename Processor\_Reset" to "Processor\_Reset\_N" to reflect its polarity.